 Transportation safety improvements from the National Transportation Safety Board, an independent agency, whose mission saves lives via accident investigations, safety recommendations and advocacy.
 National Transportation Safety Board.
-2005.
-We Are All Safer: Lessons Learned and Lives Saved 1975-2005.
-3rd ed.
-Safety Report NTSB/SR-05/01.
-Washington, DC.
+2006.
+We Are All Safer: Lessons Learned and Lives Saved, AirVenture Oshkosh 2006 Edition.
+4th ed.
+Safety Report/SR-06/01.
+Washington D.C.

-Abstract: On April 1, 1975, the National Transportation Safety Board became a totally independent Federal agency.
-This report commemorates the 30th anniversary of the agency's independence and highlights some of the thousands of transportation safety improvements that have resulted from NTSB accident investigations and recommendations.
-Accidents have been prevented, lives saved, and injuries reduced because of NTSB-inspired safety advances in all modes of transportation: aviation, highway, marine, railroad and pipeline.
-The report also gives a brief history of the Safety Board, its responsibilities, and the legislation that created it, that strengthened its independence, and that has expanded its safety role over the years.
-Another section highlights the "Most Wanted List" and focuses on additional safety advances that the Safety Board strongly believes are needed to increase transportation safety.
-A list of the most prominent conferences and information-sharing meetings that have been sponsored by the Safety Board are included, as is a list of all 35 Board Members who have served on the Safety Board to date.
+Abstract: This report highlights some of the thousands of transportation safety improvements that have resulted from NTSB accident investigations and recommendations.
+Accidents have been prevented, lives saved and injuries reduced because of NTSB-inspired safety advances in all modes of transportation: aviation, highway, marine, railroad and pipeline.
+This reports also gives a brief history of the Safety Board, its responsibilities, and the legislation that created it, that strengthened its independence, and that has expanded its safety role over the years.
+This report includes information on the "Most Wanted List."
+The list focuses n additional safety advances the Safety Board strongly believes are needed to further increase transportation safety.